 According to the 50/20/30 rule you should put the remaining 20% of your monthly earnings towards things like:

-- Paying off credit cards, same day loans and online cash loans (over and above your minimum monthly payments)
+- Paying off credit cards, same day loans and online loans (over and above your minimum monthly payments)

 - Starting an emergency fund